Colonel, USAF, MSC (Retired)

 Today, the traditional long-term model of care can feel outdated to many residents and their families.
 It also lacks the freedom of choice our service members fought to preserve.

 In the Small House Model of care, there is more flexibility and residents are at the center of all care plans and decisions.
-They decide what time they will wake in the morning, what meals will be served, when they want to bathe and in what activities they choose to participate.
+They decide what time they will wake in the morning, what meals will be served and in what activities they choose to participate.

 Floorplans are open and eliminate long hallways as every room opens up to a common space, promoting connectivity and community.
 All finishes will be warm and residential and look more like someone’s home rather than your traditional nursing facility.